Pumped Up Kicks: Use in popular media

-The song was used in TV series such as Entourage, Gossip Girl, CSI: NY, Cougar Town, Homeland, Pretty Little Liars, Warehouse 13 and The Vampire Diaries, the web series Dick Figures, and also in the 2011 films Friends with Benefits and Fright Night, as well as sampled in Shawn Chrystopher's song "All the Other Kids", from his 2010 hip-hop album You, and Only You.
+The song was used in TV series such as Entourage, Gossip Girl, CSI: NY, Cougar Town, The Game, Homeland, Pretty Little Liars, Warehouse 13 and The Vampire Diaries, the web series Dick Figures, and also in the 2011 films Friends with Benefits and Fright Night, as well as sampled in Shawn Chrystopher's song "All the Other Kids", from his 2010 hip-hop album You, and Only You.
 The whistling part of the song is part of the rotation of bumper music played on the Michael Medved syndicated radio program.
-The song has also been used on the BBC programs Top Gear and Match of the Day.
-UK radio station TalkSPORT has used the instrumental version on their "Drive" program.
+The song has also been used on the BBC TV shows Top Gear and Match of the Day in the United Kingdom.
+British radio station Talksport has used the instrumental version on their "Drive" program.
 On October 8, 2011, Foster the People performed the song on Saturday Night Live.
 The song was also used in Australian beer XXXX's "XXXX Summer Bright Lager" television commercial.
 "Pumped Up Kicks" was included as a playable track in the music video game Rock Band Blitz and Guitar Hero Live.
 The song was also used in season one episode four of Suits in the episode "Dirty Little Secrets".
 The song was used in "Piggy Piggy", the sixth episode of the first season of American Horror Story.
 The song since its release in 2012 has received massive use on the internet in meme culture as well.
-A rock cover of the song was used in the credits of the episode "Best Friends, For Never" of the HBO Max series Peacemaker, as a reference to the character of Evan that likes the song.
+A rock cover of the song (sung by Michael Starr of Steel Panther) was used in the credits of the episode "Best Friends, For Never" of the HBO Max series Peacemaker, as a reference to the character of Evan that likes the song.

-Radio ban
+Brief radio ban

-Due to the song's lyrics, it was temporarily pulled from circulation on certain U.S. radio stations in response to the Sandy Hook Elementary School shooting.
+Due to the song's dark lyrics, it was temporarily pulled from circulation on certain U.S. radio stations in response to the Sandy Hook Elementary School shooting.

 Cover versions and remixes

 The official remix of the single was released by New York City-duo The Knocks in April 2011, under the name "Pumped Up Kicks (The Knocks Speeding Bullet Remix)", and was made available to subscribers to the band's email list.
 The song was covered by Weezer during their 2011 North American Tour, at the Orange County Fair on August 4, 2011.
 Weezer also played the song during their grandstand performance at the Minnesota State Fair on September 3, 2011.
 Mark Foster said in reaction, "Nine years ago, I met Rivers Cuomo at a party, and I had my acoustic guitar with me.
 He taught me how to play 'Say It Ain't So'.
 So nine years later, to watch him play one of my songs – it was wild.
 I can't wait to meet him and remind him of that story."

-Peruvian singer Tongo also recorded a cover in 2017, called "Pan con ají" (Bread and peppers), in allusion to a vague pronunciation with Spanish phonemes.
+Marquese Scott's 2011 YouTube video of himself dancing to a Butch Clancy dubstep remix of Pumped Up Kicks propelled him to stardom after that video went viral.